INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_module_intro.md

   depending on the data;
 - get the intuitions behind comparing a model with some basic models that can be used as baseline;
-- understand the principle behind using nested cross-validation when the model needs to be evaluated as well as optimized;
+- understand the principles behind using nested cross-validation when the model needs to be evaluated as well as optimized;
-- understand the difference between regression and classification metrics;
+- understand the differences between regression and classification metrics;
-- understand the difference between metrics.
+- understand the differences between metrics.

 <!-- Give the investment in time -->